NicholasBoll/backbone-fundamentals/README.md

 ###Summary

-Having reviewed the classical MVC pattern, your should now understand how it allows developers to cleanly separate concerns in an application.
+Having reviewed the classical MVC pattern, you should now understand how it allows developers to cleanly separate concerns in an application.
 You should also now appreciate how JavaScript MVC frameworks may differ in their interpretation of MVC, and how they share some of the fundamental concepts the of the original pattern.

 When reviewing a new JavaScript MVC/MV* framework, remember - it can be useful to step back and consider how it's opted to approach Models, Views, Controllers or other alternatives, as this can better help you grok how the framework expects to be used.